sandeep-kasar/todays_learning_app_kmp_with_ai/README.md

-# Today's Learning - Sample KMP App
+# Today's Learning - Sample KMP App with AI feature integration

 Today's Learning is a multiplatform app built using **Kotlin** and **Compose Multiplatform**.
 It helps students with their learning journey by offering features like **content summarization powered by Google Gemini** and a built-in chatbot for homework guidance.